a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/README.md

 It contains two files:

 1. Error dataset with missing or masked fixations
-2. Labels for the the cases ( whether they ar missed or not )
+2. Labels for the the cases

 ## Dataset Generation